 The series includes two files that house correspondence dealing with the issue of complimentary tickets.
 As well, the series includes many examples of tickets, badges, and ribbons from the winter fairs of 1966-1973.

 Notes: Part of RG2SF2.
-Inventory of the documents in the series is available in
+Inventory of the documents in the series is available in the printed finding aid.

 Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds